gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Finalize the value of a `ConfigurableFileCollection`

 A new method `ConfigurableFileCollection.finalizeValue()` has been added.
-This method resolves deferred values, such as Groovy closures or Kotlin functions, that may be present in the collection to their final file locations and prevents further changes to the collection.
+This method resolves deferred values, such as `Provider` instances or Groovy closures or Kotlin functions, that may be present in the collection to their final file locations and prevents further changes to the collection.

 This method works similarly to other `finalizeValue()` methods, such as `Property.finalizeValue()`.